dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 In our case, we included the full set of negatives in our various gold standards (validation sets), since we aimed to capture the unbalanced nature of drug efficacy.
 The point we are trying to highlight is that a random compound-disease pair has a low probability of being a treatment, and that’s an important aspect of the problem domain that should be reflected in our evaluation.

-Other comments below are related with areas that require better explanations, clarification and editing:
+> `[review]` Other comments below are related with areas that require better explanations, clarification and editing:
+>

-\- It was a bit confusing to map the nodes mentioned in the introduction and results to the methods.
+> \- It was a bit confusing to map the nodes mentioned in the introduction and results to the methods.
 For example, anatomy is not mentioned in the nodes section of the methods.
 Making this more consistent might help the reader.

 The Nodes section of Methods does document each node type.
 To help readers locate node descriptions, we have now bolded the first mention for each metanode in this section.

 We did notice the Edges section of Methods did not explicitly mention *Gene→regulates→Gene*, *Gene–participates–Pathway*, and *Pharmacologic Class–includes–Compound* edges, and has now been corrected.
 We thank the reviewer for catching this oversight.

-\- It might be useful to expand some of your text on graph databases since they are very new and not many people know what they are or why they are useful.
+> `[review]` \- It might be useful to expand some of your text on graph databases since they are very new and not many people know what they are or why they are useful.

 We have now updated the Neo4j section of the methods to “Graph databases & Neo4j”.
 This revised section contains a paragraph describing the utility of graph databases, especially in the historical context of relational databases.
 This section also provides a location for us to reference many of the exciting biomedical applications of Neo4j that have occurred concurrently with Project Rephetio.

-\- Edges of Hetionet are directed/undirected or a mixture of both.
+> `[review]` \- Edges of Hetionet are directed/undirected or a mixture of both.
 This inherently affects the definition of a path.

 We added a Methods section entitled Directionality, which aims to demonstrate how this is handled by Project Rephetio.
 This section distinguishes directionality from orientation, by exhibiting how undirected metaedges/edges can be traversed in an oriented manner (e.g. that *HADH–associates–obesity* and *obesity–associates–HADH* are the same undirected edge but in inverse orientations).
 In addition, we provide additional notes below.